JonasBK/meta/me.md

 ## Bio

-Jonas is working as Product Architect at SpecterOps.
-In his daily tasks, Jonas investigates attack vectors to determine how they can be implemented in BloodHound.
-Jonas enjoys writing ugly code to solve real and imaginary technical problems in the offensive and defensive security space.
+I am working as Product Architect at SpecterOps.
+I enjoy writing ugly code to solve real and imaginary technical problems in the offensive and defensive security space.
+In my daily tasks, I investigate attack vectors to determine how they can be implemented in BloodHound.

 ## Jobs, education, certifications